Magzzie/Election_Analysis/README.md

 - With statements: to open different file objects to read from and write in, examples:<br>
     `with open(file_to_load) as election_data:`<br>
     `with open(file_to_save, "w") as txt_file:`
-- For loops: to loop through the rows of data and tally the countes for in each county and for each candidate, examples:<br> `for row in reader:`<br>
+- For loops: to loop through the rows of data and tally the counts for each county and each candidate, examples:<br> `for row in reader:`<br>
       `candidate_name = row[2]`<br>
       `county_name = row[1]`